tensorflow/community/rfcs/20210119-determinism.md

 The first function takes in a boolean value, and allows the model developer to enable/disable deterministic ops.
 The second function returns a bool indicating whether deterministic ops is enabled.

 Once enabled, every built-in op will either be made deterministic or raise an error if determinism is not supported.
 For ops which we have not yet implemented a deterministic version, a `NotImplementedError` will be raised.
+In the long term, we plan on adding a deterministic version to all such ops.
 For ops which are inherently nondeterministic such as `tf.random.normal` without a seed, a `FailedPreconditionError` will be raised (the precondition being that determinism must be disabled).
 Certain ops will only raise an error for certain input shapes or attributes.
 Depending on the op, in graph mode, the error will either be raised when the op is constructed or when the op is run.

 By "deterministic", we mean that if an op is run multiple times with the same inputs and attributes, it produces the same outputs.
 The op must be run with the same hardware configuration on the same device each time.
 The software environment must be the same every run as well (OS, TF and CUDA version, environmental variables, etc).
 For stateful ops, the all relevant state must be identical each run (values of `tf.Variable`s, checkpoints, etc).

 In most cases, ops will be unconditionally deterministic, but a few will have a separate deterministic and nondeterministic codepath when the nondeterministic codepath is faster.

 This API only makes ops deterministic, not other parts of TensorFlow.
 For example, `ParameterServerStrategy` will not be made deterministic or raise an error when deterministic ops is enabled.
-The reason the API only affects ops is that TensorFlow is has a large number of components, and it is infeasible to find all sources of nondeterminism, fix them, and ensure no TensorFlow developer ever accidentally introduces nondeterminism again.
+The reason the API only affects ops is that TensorFlow has a large number of components, and it is infeasible to find all sources of nondeterminism, fix them, and ensure no TensorFlow developer ever accidentally introduces nondeterminism again.
 Currently, the only known sources of nondeterminism outside ops in TensorFlow 2 is `ParameterServerStrategy` and Grappler.
 In TensorFlow 1, sessions are additionally nondeterministic.
-Separately from `enable_deterministic_ops`, we plan on making Grappler deterministic, which is described in the "Grappler changes" section.
+Separately from the `enable_deterministic_ops` API, we plan on making Grappler deterministic, which is described in the "Grappler changes" section.

 The API allows users to write deterministic models.
 To do so, users must: